State highways in California: History

 A rough grid was used inside the two regions, with the largest numbers – all less than 200 (except for State Route 740, which was related to State Route 74) – in eastern California (north-south) and near the border between the two regions (east-west).

 The Interstate Highway System numbers were assigned by AASHO in late 1959.
 In 1963 and 1964, a total renumbering of the legislative routes was made, aligning them with the sign routes.
 Some changes were also made to the sign routes, mostly related to decommissionings of U.S. Routes in favor of Interstates.

 Since the 1990s, many non-freeway routes, especially in urban areas, have been deleted and turned over to local control.
 This transfers the cost of maintaining them from state to local budgets, but also gives local governments direct control over urban arterial roads that carry primarily local traffic.
-Once transferred, if a local government wants to add landscaping in the center median or install additional traffic lights or other traffic control devices, it can immediately do so itself rather than having to negotiate with Caltrans.
+Once transferred, if a local government wants to make improvements such as adding landscaping in the center median, or installing additional traffic lights or other traffic control devices, it can immediately do so itself rather than having to negotiate with Caltrans.
 Not all cities have been prepared to accept such routes from Caltrans simultaneously, so many have been decommissioned from the state system one fragment at a time.
 In the case of the San Francisco Bay Area, the Caltrans district responsible for that region is granted permission to retain in the State highway system routes that run on conventional (non freeway or expressway) roadways unless a freeway is built to bypass the surface street route.